 Fruit Salad Cheesecake

-Fruit Salad Cheesecake - a unique, interesting, & very tasty way to serve fruit salad!
+Fruit Salad Cheesecake is a unique, interesting, & very tasty way to serve fruit salad!
+This fruit-loaded no-bake treat is sure to please.

 Think upscale fruit cocktail wrapped in a creamy, light-and-fluffy cream cheese and whipped-topping blanket.

-Simply simmer together in a saucepan on the stovetop a mixture of crushed pineapple, sugar, and unflavored gelatin, then stir in a block of cream cheese.
-Allow this to cool, and then mix in some halved fresh grapes, mandarin orange slices, coarsely chopped maraschino cherries, and chopped pecans.
+Allow the pineapple-cream cheese mixture to cool, and then stir in halved fresh grapes, mandarin orange slices, coarsely chopped maraschino cherries, and chopped pecans.

 How to Make Fruit Salad Cheesecake image

-Fold in whipped topping, and pour the mixture into a vanilla wafer crust.
+Fold in whipped topping, and then pour the mixture into a vanilla wafer crust that's been pressed into a springform pan.

-I tried the cheesecake out in two sizes ...
+Now, I've tried the fruit salad cheesecake out in two sizes --

 A full-sized cheesecake made in a 9-inch springform pan: